Here we look at your rights and what to do if you’re injured at work in the UK, and whether you can claim compensation.

 Removing you for a time from the situation causing the problem can often help.
 This would apply to psychological injuries, such as stress, as well as physical injuries.
 If your usual work involves aspects of hard physical labour such as heavy lifting, carrying, climbing or standing for long periods, your employer is duty bound to accommodate you (where possible) in returning to work on lighter duties whilst you complete your recovery.
 It could be that you usually work in a heavy lifting capacity but that a back injury will prevent you from doing that for sometime.
 Therefore, if your employer can accommodate you within an office for a few weeks on lighter duties, you can return to work and continue to earn your usual salary.

-A successful personal injury claim will ultimately see a claimant recover a settlement for their injuries, ongoing treatment and also for their special damages, which covers financial losses such as missed salaries.
+A successful personal injury claim will ultimately see a claimant recover a settlement for their injuries, ongoing treatment and also for their special damages, which covers financial losses such as lost income.

 Employer pressure – threats are against the law